sim-toreal/mujoco_w03/README.md

 This section is about setting up actuators and sensors and then accessing them through the code.

+### Building
+This is a standard CMake project and I normally run it from CLion.

+[CMakeLists.txt](CMakeLists.txt) has hard-coded path to MuJoCo - you will need to update it first to your path.

+To manually build & run:

+    mkdir build
+    cd build
+    cmake ..
+    build -j4

+    ./w03

 #### Simulator Print Model and Print Data
 The simulator (under `mujoco-xxx/bin/simulate`) has a very useful function that allows to print the details of the model ([MJMODEL.TXT](MJMODEL.TXT)) and well as data ([MJDATA.TXT](MJDATA.TXT)).